s6isjura/First/README.md

 # First
-First proect in Tools of Data Science
+First project in Tools of Data Science